Austin 7 - Independent Suspension

 LMB Swing Axle independent suspension

-Leslie was a founder member of the 750MC and his LMB style suspensions can still be found on many 750 Formula racers including David Whetton’s White Mouse and Colin Chapman developed the principal further on the ‘unbeatable’ Lotus Mk3.
+Leslie was a founder member of the 750MC and his LMB style suspensions can still be found on many 750 Formula racers including David Whetton’s Mouse and Colin Chapman developed the principal further on the ‘unbeatable’ Lotus Mk3.

 So why was independent suspension considered so vital for competition Specials?